 Building New Software Packages

-The Add Device Software Wizard allows you to compile files to create a new software package.
-Ensure you know the location of the files you want to include the package.
+Avalanche allows you to compile files to create a new software package.
+Creating a package bundles files together so they can be installed together.
+Ensure you know the location of the files you want to include in the package.